awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README.md

 ## What it does

-Specifically, this application solves a fictitious use case of a hotel in New York City, which receives feedback from guests through comment cards in a variety of foreign languages.
+Specifically, this application solves a fictitious use case of a hotel in New York City that receives guest feedback on comment cards in a variety of languages.

 These comment cards are uploaded through a web client, transformed using a suite of machine learning services, and rendered through the same web client.